UPPMAX/HPC-python/docs/lesson_plans/20250425/README.md

 >   and the strengths of the various co-teaching models to best meet the needs
 >   of their students.
 > - Identification of the accommodations and modifications students in the class
 >   are eligible for.
-This ensures that co-teachers can plan activities that take
+This ensures that co-teachers can plan
+>   activities that take
 >   classroom accommodations into consideration.
 In addition, it ensures that
 >   any necessary classroom modifications, for instance in content expectations,
 >   are appropriately co-planned for.
 > - Identification of the specific teacher roles.
-This ensures that both teacher’s
+>   This ensures that both teacher's
->   strengths and skills are taken into account during planning and used in class.
+>   strengths and skills are taken into account during planning
+>   and used in class.
 >   By ensuring that both teachers have a specified, active role in the class,
 >   coteachers communicate mutual respect and collaboration.